gridap/GridapROMs.jl/docs/src/contributing.md

-Contributing to `ROManifolds`
+Contributing to `GridapROMs`
 ==

-By contributing to `ROManifolds`, you accept and agree to the following *Developer Certificate of Origin Version 1.1* (see below) for all your contributions.
+By contributing to `GridapROMs`, you accept and agree to the following *Developer Certificate of Origin Version 1.1* (see below) for all your contributions.

 ```
 Developer Certificate of Origin